🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 European Union

-Member states within the EU apply different tax frameworks:
+Member states apply differing tax frameworks:

 Australia